Driesvv14/Seene/README.md

 # Seene

-This project is about to build a Python script running on a Raspberry Pi, to collect data from the device and post it to the Firebase.
+This project is about to build a Python script running on a Raspberry Pi, to collect data from the device and post it to Firebase.
 This script collects:
 * CPU Percentage
 * RAM Usage